dimraven/prototype/README.md

 Functions added to lua
 ----------------------

-We can't rely on the garbage collector to delete the userdata, even if it only exist on the script side.
-This is because we cannot know for sure if we have any references existing somewhere in the compiled code.
-This means that to delete the userdata (**_instance**) associated with the table we have to manually delete it.
-A function has therefore been added simply called **delete**.
+We can't rely on the garbage collector to delete the associated userdata even if it only exist on the script side.
+This is because we cannot know for sure that any references still exist anywhere on the compiled side of the application.
+It is therefore up to the programmer to handle this by using a **delete** function.
 Example in Lua:

     -- Created instances
     local player1 = Player()
     local player2 = Player()
     delete(player1, player2)

 The delete function can take any number of [1, n) arguments.
+Internally the delete function does something like this (Pseudo code):

+    void delete(list_of_objects objs)
+    {
+        foreach objs as obj
+        {
+            obj.unregister();
+            delete obj;
+        }
+    }

 Credits
 -------